FICS Research Director, Professor, Department of Computer & Information Science & Engineering department (CISE).

 Hardware Security, Hardware Trojan Detection and Prevention, Security of the Electronics Supply Chain, Reverse Engineering, and Anti-Reverse Engineering.

-Domenic Forte is an Associate Professor in the Department of Electrical and Computer Engineering.
+Domenic Forte is a Professor in the Department of Electrical and Computer Engineering.
 He received a Ph.D. in Electrical and Computer Engineering from the University of Maryland in 2013.
 Before coming to the University of Florida, Dr. Forte was an assistant professor in the Electrical and Computer Engineering (ECE) Department a the University of Connecticut.
 He is a co-author of the book “Counterfeit Integrated Circuits- Detection an Avoidance.”
 Dr. Forte received the Presidential Early Career Award for Scientists and Engineers (PECASE) in 2019, an NSF CAREER award in 2017, and an ARO Young Investigator Award in 2016.

 Juan E. Gilbert

 CISE Department Chair, Andrew Banks Family Preeminence Endowed Professor